-Language Arts This course is designed to continue to build and hone those skills learned in Lit and Comp 1.
-Students will continue to build their reading skills through exploration of fiction and non-fiction sources, short stories, poems, essays, poetry and drama.
+Credit: 1.0 (2 Trimesters) Language ArtsThis course is designed to continue to build and hone those skills learned in Lit and Comp 1.
+Students will continue to build their reading skills through exploration offiction and non-fiction sources, short stories, poems, essays, poetry and drama.
 A large portion of this course's reading materials will be based in American Literature.

-Students will continue to improve their writing skills by completing various tasks aimed at enhancing skills in grammar, organization, conventions, sentence structure, sentence fluency and word choice.
+Students will continue to improve their writing skills bycompleting various tasks aimed at enhancing skills in grammar, organization, conventions, sentence structure, sentence fluency and word choice.
 Students will review and improve on MLA style formatting.
-Larger writing tasks in this course will include an argumentative essay for a work sample opportunity, and a literary analysis essay for a work sample opportunity.
+Larger writing tasks will include an argumentative essay for a work sample opportunity, and a literary analysis essay for a work sample opportunity.

-Lit and Comp 2 Honors LA110HLA9T
+Lit and Comp 2 Honors

+LA110HLA9T